What is a psychologist?

 (no training required)

-What makes a Psychologist unique?
-In addition to having more in-depth graduate training than other mental health professionals, Psychologists receive unique training as well.
-Psychologists are trained not only in therapy, but also in important areas related to therapy that make it successful, such as:
+What makes a psychologist unique?
+In addition to having more in-depth graduate training than other mental health professionals, psychologists receive unique training as well.
+Psychologists are trained not only in therapy, but also in important areas related to therapy that make treatment successful, such as:

 Diagnostics: accurately diagnosing symptoms so that the appropriate treatment is selected

 Psychological Assessment / Testing: Using scientific tests to assess and measure symptoms.
 This can help with: